ggVGc/cix/README.md

 # Cix

-**A Domain Specific Language (DSL) in Elixir for generating C code with natural syntax**
+**A Domain Specific Language (DSL) in Elixir for generating C code with natural syntax** Mainly developed using LLM as a technology exploration.

 Cix provides an Elixir-like syntax for writing C programs, with dual execution capabilities: compile to C or execute directly in Elixir.